magento/devdocs/guides/v2.0/migration/migration-tool-install.md

 ### Install the tool from GitHub
 To install the Data Migration Tool from GitHub, use the following steps:

-1. Log in to your Magento 2 server as a user with privileges to write to the Magento 2 file system or <a href="http://devdocs.magento.com/guides/v1.0/install-gde/install/prepare-install.html#install-update-depend-apache">switch to the web server user</a>.
+1. Log in to your Magento 2 server as a user with privileges to write to the Magento 2 file system or <a href="http://devdocs.magento.com/guides/v1.0/install-gde/prereq/apache-user.html#install-update-depend-user-switch">switch to the Magento file system owner</a>.
 2. Go to Magento 2 root directory.
 3. Enter one of the following commands: